crazzyghost/alphavantage-java/README.md

     .build();
 ```

-The config object is then used to initialize the instance.
+Initialize the instance with the config.
 You will use this object to set your api key and configure the http client.
 Using the wrapper without setting a config or a config key will throw an exception.

 ```java
 AlphaVantage.api().init(cfg);